 It is important that you appear to be relaxed when you start speaking to your audience.
 When you are relaxed and confident, you will look more credible.
 If you use a personal story for your grabber, it can help you relax.
 When you feel that your audience understands you on a personal level, you will feel like you are talking to friends, which helps you relax.

 Visualization actually works.
 Many people don’t believe this, but it is true.
-Before you start speaking, you should visualize yourself at the end of your speech, answering questions to an engaged crowd.
-You can also visualize them applauding you.
-This can make you feel more confident when you start your speech.
+Before you start speaking, you should visualize yourself at the end of your speech, answering questions of your other fellow MUN delegates.
+You can also visualize your delegates and chair agreeing with you and liking your proposed ideas on the topic.
+This can make you feel more confident when you start your speech no matter if it’s a GA or ICJ mun committee.

 As mentioned above, you need to add pauses in your speech.
 If you don’t know where to add the pauses, it can ruin the entire speech.
 Each pause should be no less than 3 seconds long and no longer than 8 seconds.
 You should pause right before you make a key statement.
 This gives your audience to prepare their minds for what you are about to say.
 You should also pause right after telling a story.
 This will give your audience a chance to understand what you are saying and to absorb the information that you just gave them.